christopherdebeer/TypedFunc/README.md

 	classical("Hello World")
 	// returns "Hello World"

-Agaim, you can specify Multiple Types for the return value, by providing an array, like so:
+Again, you can specify Multiple Types for the return value, by providing an array, like so:

 	var classical = new TypedFunc(["string", "number"], {}, function(x){
 		return x